======================================================================

 selector knob to choose which component to test.
 The unit itself

-weighs approximately 11.7 lb without a TV.
-It connects to a television
+weighs approximately 11.7 lb and connects to a television via a

-via a combined A/V and RF Switch cable.
-By actuating the green button,
+combined A/V and RF Switch cable.
+By actuating the green button, a

 television it is connected to (typically 11" to 14") is meant to be